-Join Paul Nowak for an in-depth discussion in this video The "read and recall" method, part of Speed Reading Fundamentals.
+Join Paul Nowak for an in-depth discussion in this video The "read and recall" method, part of Learning Speed Reading.

 - Have you ever read a whole page of text and then wondered, "I have no clue what I just read?"
 In this video, I'll go over a simple exercise you can practice so this doesn't happen as often.
 It's called the "Read and Recall" method, and it will help you remember more of what you read.
 Here's how it works.
 You read a paragraph and then immediately take note of what you just read.
 Then you simply repeat the process.
 Read a paragraph, take a note.
 Read another paragraph, take a note.
 These notes should be quick.
 Just write a word or a phrase that describes some of the content in that paragraph.

 Why are we doing this?
 The idea is to get you into the mindset of constantly asking yourself, "What did I just read?"
 If you force yourself to take a quick note after every paragraph you read, you'll find yourself paying more attention to the material, and with practice, you'll improve your ability to retain the information.
 Now, I'm not suggesting you need to take notes after every paragraph you read for the rest of your life.
 This is simply an exercise you can practice to improve your recall abilities.
 I'd suggest practicing this 15 minutes a day for two weeks if you want to strengthen your recall.